home-assistant/developers.home-assistant/blog/2021-09-20-state_class_total.md

 2021.9, is too restrictive to cover all cases.
 Note that setting `last_reset` for sensors with state class `measurement` is still deprecated.

-In addition, the total accumulated increases and decreases is updated together with the total accumulated increase and decrease.
+In addition, the total accumulated increases and decreases are updated together with the total accumulated increase and decrease.

 ### State classes